MichaelRCruz/thoughts/0.md

 after reading please note that it's the result of momentary inspiration and may not work out later

-# Factor-of-Five something using Flag Notation or whatever you want to call it for now
+# 0. Factor-of-Five something using Flag Notation or whatever you want to call it for now

-###### _preface_

-> This project started as an exploration into Firebase and React's Context and Hooks API.
-They all ended up being pretty cool. 😎

-### thoughts

-The best way I can get my thoughts down regarding approach is through recollection of a friendly walk-and-talk for some outdoor coffee.
-My friend, a very bright engineer, politely listened.
-Here's how it went.
+> The best way I can get my thoughts down regarding approach is through recollection of a friendly walk-and-talk for some outdoor coffee.
+My friend, a very bright engineer, politely listened as I babbled.

 _Any_ piece of software, simple or complex, designed to compute state requires time to run the process.